OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 A Dynamic Analysis depends on different surrounding conditions, as there are different possibilities to inject JavaScript into a WebView of an App:

-- Stored Cross-Site Scripting (XSS) vulnerability in an endpoint, where the exploit will be sent to the WebView of the Mobile App when navigating to the vulnerable function.
+- Stored Cross-Site Scripting (XSS) vulnerability in an endpoint, where the exploit will be sent to the WebView of the mobile app when navigating to the vulnerable function.
 - Man-in-the-middle (MITM) position by an attacker where he is able to tamper the response by injecting JavaScript.
 - Malware tampering local files that are loaded by the WebView.

 In order to address these attack vectors, the outcome of the following checks should be verified:

-- All functions offered by the endpoint need to be free of stored XSS<sup>[4]</sup>.
+- All functions offered by the endpoint need to be free of [stored XSS](https://www.owasp.org/index.php/Testing_for_Stored_Cross_site_scripting_(OTG-INPVAL-002\) "Stored Cross-Site Scripting").
 - The HTTPS communication need to be implemented according to best practices to avoid MITM attacks.
 This means:
   - whole communication is encrypted via TLS (see test case "Testing for Unencrypted Sensitive Data on the Network"),
   - the certificate is checked properly (see test case "Testing Endpoint Identify Verification") and/or
   - the certificate is even pinned (see "Testing Custom Certificate Stores and SSL Pinning")
-- Only files within the App data directory should be rendered in a WebView (see test case "Testing for Local File Inclusion in WebViews").
+- Only files within the app data directory should be rendered in a WebView (see test case "Testing for Local File Inclusion in WebViews").

 #### Remediation

 JavaScript is disabled by default in a WebView and if not needed shouldn't be enabled.
 This reduces the attack surface and potential threats to the App.
 If JavaScript is needed it should be ensured:

 - that the communication relies consistently on HTTPS to protect the HTML and JavaScript from tampering while in transit.
-- that JavaScript and HTML is only loaded locally from within the App data directory or from trusted web servers.
+- that JavaScript and HTML is only loaded locally from within the app data directory or from trusted web servers.

-The cache of the WebView should also be cleared in order to remove all JavaScript and locally stored data, by using `clearCache()`<sup>[2]</sup> when closing the App.
+The cache of the WebView should also be cleared in order to remove all JavaScript and locally stored data, by using [`clearCache()`](https://developer.android.com/reference/android/webkit/WebView.html#clearCache(boolean\) "clearCache() in WebViews") when closing the App.

 Devices running platforms older than Android 4.4 (API level 19) use a version of Webkit that has a number of security issues.
-As a workaround, if your app is running on these devices, it must confirm that WebView objects display only trusted content<sup>[3]</sup>.
+As a workaround, if your app is running on these devices, it must confirm that WebView objects [display only trusted content](https://developer.android.com/training/articles/security-tips.html#WebView "WebView Best Practices").

 #### References